artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 ![Screenshot 2024-04-18 at 23 45 18](https://github.com/artainmo/machine-learning/assets/53705599/bb363e6d-dcd0-40b0-b75e-7f72ced1ec7d)<br>
 In this example a bad translation got a perfect score.
 This is because the bad translation consisted of common words only.
 A modified BLEU score could prevent this erroneous score.

 For the modified version of the BLEU score, after you find a word from the candidates in one or more of the references, you stop considering that word from the reference for the following words in the candidates.
-In other words, you exhaust the words in the references after you match them with a word in the candidates.
+In other words, you exhaust the words in the references after you match them with a word in the candidates.<br>
 ![Screenshot 2024-04-18 at 23 58 41](https://github.com/artainmo/machine-learning/assets/53705599/3f50b72c-d125-4d8b-95aa-5a9cec3c990c)<br>

 The table below shows the typical values of BLEU score multiplied by 100.